 - Bring awareness to cultural differences within the classroom and school

-- Afford parents opportunities that will facilitate communication between home and school
+- Afford parents opportunities that will facilitate communication and engagement between home and school

 - Offer professional development and ongoing staff development for educational professionals within the district